cables-gl/cables_dev/docs/install.md

     * click "finish"
     * test in chrome
 * to regenerate use `./localcerts.sh renew`
+* you may have to visit https://sandboxlocal.cables.local/ui/js/cables.max.js and accept the risc etc...

 ## local default assets
 * to get cables default assets locally: